There are steps that you can take before you become pregnant and during your pregnancy to reduce your risk

 Consider adding fish to your diet.
 It may reduce the risk of preterm birth.Drink plenty of water.Stay active during your pregnancy.
 Your healthcare provider can give you exercise guidelines.

-.
-Smoking increases the risk of pregnancy complications, like
+quit.
+Smoking increases the risk of pregnancy complications, including

 This is just one of the many benefits of quitting.